cessen/tenthash/README.md

 4. MeowHash is still a work in progress, and thus insofar as it isn't yet recommending itself for real use, this doesn't count against it.

-5. CityHash128 and FarmHash128 use exactly the same construction for at least the part of the hash relevant to the diffusion metric, and also have the same data throughput.
+5. CityHash128 and FarmHash128 are listed together because they use exactly the same construction for at least the part of the hash relevant to the diffusion metric, and also have the same data throughput.
 (I *think* they're even just identical hashes, but I haven't bothered to properly confirm that.)

 6. As noted earlier, this is the speed of Blake3 in SMHasher.
 The official implementation of Blake3 with default build flags is several times faster, at around 7 GB/sec.
 That higher speed is achieved via hand-written assembly and SIMD intrinsics.